wallaceleonel/wallaceleonel/README.md

 _Currently I'm focused on:_

- -  Cisco-python PCAP :globe_with_meridians: 🪐
+ -  Cisco PCAP :globe_with_meridians: 🪐

- -  automation  python web  :snake:
+ -  python web  :snake:

 <!--
 **wallaceleonel/wallaceleonel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.